 Components of Expert Systems

-There are many types of Expert System out there.
-But all of them have similar characteristics of Expert System in terms of components and their usage.
+There are many types of Expert Systems out there.
+But all of them have similar characteristics to Expert Systems in terms of components and their usage.
 Following are some of the most important components that combine to bring about this intelligent entity:

 This is also called the knowledge base, which is basically a huge container of data.
 The processed part of the data and the output of the learning equate to the data creation called ‘knowledge.’
 Be it man or machine, only using the knowledge you can validate the accuracy of the solution to a problem.
 Without which, it would just be facts, right?

-Next up on the components of expert system in AI, we have the most important component among this list
+Next up on the components of Expert Systems in AI, we have the most important component on this list

 If it is rule-based, then the engine ensures to iterate through facts, apply the knowledge obtained, and resolve conflicts where required (in case of multiple rules).